steven-edwards/crookedbar-test2/content/pages/faq.md

         content: >
           Of course!
 We love dogs and have made extra special provision by including dog crates etc. Please enquire for further information.
-      - title: How do you base your pricing?
+      - title: Is bedding supplied?
         content: >-
           Depending on the scope and timeline of your content needs, we can work on a retainer basis, an hour bank, or a per-project basis.
 Once I